CatLava/Deploy-to-linux/README.md

 4. sudo nano /etc/ssh/sshd_config : this will open the editor to configure sshd rules
 5. /var/www/html/Catalog : Is where error logs and application is routed and stored

+There were many ancillary steps to this, but the above give a general taste of what was need.
+Also think packages to install This may vary if deployment is not on an Ubuntu server.

-Config: This server is configured with http : 80 ssh : 2200
+Config: This server is configured with

+http : 80
+ssh : 2200
 ntp : 123